keenwarice/portfolio-beta/README.md

 Includes:

 A 3D carousel that rotates through different panels, including my skills, projects, and contact info.
-The page is also mobile-friendly.
+Unfortunately, this page is NOT mobile-friendly.